 The young sheriff’s deputy raised his eyes from the emails he’d been impatiently clearing off his phone.
 “Hello, Glennis.”
 He knew the reporter hadn’t just happened across him.
-She never did.
+They rarely did.
 He waited.

 “I won’t insult you by saying I don’t mean to bother you.”

 Sparks eyed her for a few long seconds.
 It was what the guys at the station called his “coply stare”, and it was making even the jaded newshound a little uneasy.
 Reporters weren’t in the only profession whose daily encounters caused distrust and made questioning motives a way of life.
 “Would you care for a cup of coffee?
 I need a refill.”
 He stood, pulled out a chair from his table, and waited until she sat.
 Considering herself at least liberated if not an avowed feminist, she knew Sparks was a true gentleman and would seat her, treating her like a lady whether she acted like one or not.
 Fleetingly: You know, being pampered a little isn’t all that bad… Thanking him, she took the proffered chair.

 Refilling his to-go cup, he walked back across the near-empty serving area of Howya Bean, a great little coffee shop he’d always enjoyed visiting when on break.

 “What’s on your mind?”
 The hard-edged, interrogative tone was chilly, causing her to look up at him as he pulled out his chair and sat back down.

 The reporter hesitated and took a breath, transmitting to a cop’s eye she was edging into sensitive territory.

 “You’re friends with Granger, right?”
 He let her query lay there limp, like a windsock on a breezy day gone suddenly calm.

 “Where is this going?
 If you know anything about Granger, you know he’s a very private man, personally and professionally.
 He doesn’t talk, and neither does anyone counting him a friend, or wanting to keep him one.”